 The majority of AGI's production facilities undertake similar manufacturing activities including metal fabrication, welding, painting, sub-assembly, packaging, warehousing, and shipping.
-As such, AGI can leverage inter-divisional manufacturing in order to optimize capacity and minimize production costs.
+As such, AGI can leverage interdivisional manufacturing in order to optimize capacity and minimize production costs.
 AGI's emphasis is on continuous improvement to deliver increased safety, quality, and productivity.
 AGI has successfully commissioned fully automated roll forming lines, automated bending machines, laser cutting systems, and robotic welding cells.
-In addition, in larger divisions such as Westfield, AGI has been able to vertically-integrate to reduce production costs and enhance gross margins.
-This also maximizes control over supply by reducing the risk of shipment delays and quality defects which can interrupt production.
+In addition, in larger locations such as AGI Rosenort, we have been able to vertically integrate to reduce production costs and enhance gross margins.
+This also maximizes control over supply by reducing the risk of shipment delays and quality defects that can interrupt production.

 AGI utilizes lean manufacturing practices, a manufacturing philosophy that endeavors to increase labour efficiency and production flexibility through the elimination of waste, a reduction in set-up and change-over times, and the empowerment of those on the shop floor to drive continuous improvement.
-In support of AGI's lean strategy, AGI has the Greenbelt program focusing on continuous improvements and other lean activities.
+In support of AGI's lean strategy, AGI utilizes the Green Belt training program, which focuses on continuous improvements and other lean activities.
 The program is offered to supervisors, managers, and other essential personnel.